 Front Desk Open to Public

-We are excited to announce our front desk, located at 25 Walnut Street in Nashua, is now open to the public Monday, Wednesday, and Friday from 10:00am to 2:00pm.
+Our front desk, located at 25 Walnut Street in Nashua, is open to the public Monday, Wednesday, and Friday from 10:00am to 2:00pm.
 Please remember to follow COVID mandates, including practicing social distancing and wearing a mask when entering the building.

 Pennichuck Solar Field Project

-The outside payment drop box has been installed at our new Headquarters location at 25 Walnut Street in Nashua.
+The outside payment drop box has been installed at our Headquarters location at 25 Walnut Street in Nashua.
 The box is located to the left of the main entrance.
 View a picture of the drop box here!

 As the coronavirus (COVID-19) updates continue, Pennichuck will continue to provide vital water services to you and your family.
 We have taken steps to protect our staff, their families, and our community to ensure the continued delivery of the critical services we provide.